EphraimFriedman/Restaurant-review/part-3/README.md

 In Part 3 of the assessment, you'll build a web-stack application: controllers, views, user authentication, database migrations, model validations, associations, etc.  This is an opportunity to demonstrate your proficiency in the core skills from Phase 2.

+### Completing Part 3
+Part 3 is the final part of the Phase 2 assessment.
+If Parts 1 and 2 are finished, devote the rest of the day to completing as much of this application as possible.
+The time allocated for the assessment might end before you've finished all the releases.
+If time is running out, continue to complete the releases in order and make as much progress as you can.
+Use your time wisely:  if you're stuck,  ask questions and get help.

 ### Site Overview

 In this section, we will build a simplified version of Yelp.
 We will not worry